 Kenya Purple Leaf

-Tasting Notes: subtle notes of grape, pear, apricot, juniper
+Tasting Notes: subtle grape, pear, apricot, juniper

 Description: A purple-hued and hand-rolled tea that is made by small scale tea farmers in Kenya.
 A very unique tea that is fairly new to the global tea market.
 While it’s classified as a black tea it is more similar to a light-bodied green or white tea in its flavor.